 - A concrete vibrator is also permitted for consolidation and required for stiff mixes with slumps of 1in (25mm) or less.

-Since the molding of concrete cylinders usually occurs when slump, air content and unit weight tests are performed, the same sampling and consolidation equipment is often shared between different applications.
+Since the molding of concrete cylinders usually occurs when slump, air content, and unit weight tests are performed, the same sampling and consolidation equipment is often shared between different applications.

 Casting Concrete Cylinder Samples

-Concrete cylinders cast for acceptance testing are typically 4x8in or 6x12in (100x200mm or 150x300mm) diameter by length.
+Concrete cylinders cast for acceptance testing are typically 4x8in or 6x12in (100x200mm or 150x300mm) in diameter by length.
 A wide variety of single-use or reusable concrete cylinder molds meeting ASTM C470/AASHTO M 205 is available in those sizes.

-Cylinders must have a length to diameter ratio of 2:1 and a diameter three times the coarse aggregate's maximum nominal size.
+Cylinders must have a length-to-diameter ratio of 2:1 and a diameter three times the coarse aggregate's maximum nominal size.
 Concrete mixes with larger aggregate sizes must be wet-sieved to remove material coarser than 2in (50mm).
 The smaller size and lighter weight of 4x8in cylinders make them a popular choice when test methods and project specifications allow.

 - Reusable steel or cast-iron cylinder molds ensure precise and repeatable sample sizes for smaller-scale operations.
 With proper care and cleaning, these molds can last for decades.